Losing track of business finances? It can lead to non-compliance.

 Create & Maintain Spreadsheet

-If you are a new business owner just starting out, you might not be able to afford small business invoicing software.
+If you are a new business owner just starting out, you might not be able to affordable small business invoicing software.
 This does not mean you have no options left.
 You can simply create a spreadsheet with Microsoft Excel or Google Sheets.
 This helps you track your finances to every single penny.

 Maintaining a spreadsheet helps you note every business expense and record income with personalized details.
 You may add columns such as date, description, amount, category, vendor/client, purpose, and remarks.